Services and Web Sites Covered

 Use of your Information Outside of the EEA

-WebMD and Medscape are located in the United States.
+WebMD, Medscape and WebMD Global are located in the United States.
 We will collect, store, and process information about your use of the Services in countries outside of the European Economic Area (EEA) as necessary for our legitimate business purposes.
-By using the Services, you consent to such collection, storage and processing outside of the EEA.
+By using the Services, you consent to such collection, storage and processing outside of the EEA, though not all countries outside the EEA may afford the same level of data protection as considered adequate in the European Union.
 We will take reasonable steps to ensure your information is adequately protected.

 Privacy Questions or Concerns